-- 2. If you have a license, skip to Procedure 5-1, step 4, page 15.
-If you do not have a license agreement, click on Eval.Lic. to obtain an evaluation license.
-Read the form and click on Accept Terms. - 3.
+- 2. If you have a license, skip to Procedure 4-1, step 4, page 13.
+If you do not have a license agreement, click on Evaluation to obtain an evaluation license and then follow the instructions. - 3.
 After you fill out the Evaluation Software Request Form and enter Submit, a temporary FLEXIm license file will be mailed to you.
 You will need the license when initializing TMF. - 4.
 Click on the link for the README file.
 It contains essential information about functionality, software support, patches, and so on. - 5.
 Select the desired distribution package for the system and click on it. - 6.
 Enter the root password if you are prompted for it.
 (If you began the browser session with root permission, you are not prompted.)
 You will see a message that says: